ArrogantGao/ArrogantGao.github.io/blogs/treewidth.md

 ![Fig.1](/assets/treewidth_figs/linegraph.png)

 Since we are considering a tensor network, dimension of the indices have to be considered.
-Therefore, we define the line graph $L(G)$ as a weighted graph, and the weight of its vertices is given by the $\log_2(d)$, where $d$ is the dimension of the index.
+Therefore, for each vertex of the line graph $L(G)$, we define its weight as $\log_2(d)$, where $d$ is the dimension of the index.

 In this way, any possible tensor can be represented as a subgraph induced by a set of vertices in $L(G)$, and its log2 size is given by the sum of weights of the boundary vertices of the subgraph.
 For example, the tensor $C$ in the figure above corresponding to the subgraph induced by the vertices $\{b, d, f\}$, and its log2 size is
 $${dims(b) \times dims(d) \times dims(f)} = 2^{w(b) + w(d) + w(f)}$$